ONSdigital/ras-frontstage/frontstage/routes.md

 ## Contact us endpoints

 `/contact-us`
-* This endpoint will display contact details for the ONS.
+* GET request to this endpoint will display contact details for the ONS.

 ---

 ## Cookies privacy endpoints

 `/cookies-privacy`
-* This endpoint will display cookies and privacy details that ONS collects on frontstage.
+* GET request to this endpoint will display cookies and privacy details that ONS collects on frontstage.

 ---

 ## Info endpoint

 `/info`
-* This endpoint displays the current version of ras-frontstage.
+* GET request to this endpoint displays the current version of ras-frontstage.